Meet the SciComm Professionals

 Below is the list of the experts, communicators, and journalists who made this possible.

-Martin W. Angler, Attila Bruni, Gabriele Beccaria, Marco Boscolo, Lucia Busatta, Stefano Campostrini, Elena Canadelli, Giovanni Carrada, Simona Casarosa, Marco Castellazzi, Trevor Cox, Cristina Da Rold, Alessandra Denti, Giulia Dore, Mohamed Elsonbaty, Francesca Fiore, Luciano Floridi, Felice Frankel, Stefano Gattei, Angelo Ghidotti, Claudio Giunta, Federico Guerrini, Tia Kansara, Marina Lalovic, Michele Lanzinger, Silvia Lazzaris, Annika Moberg, Fredrick Moberg, Sara Moraca, Monica Murano, Giuseppe Pellegrini, Lorenzo Pinna, Annalisa Porrelli, Antonio Pratesi, Jacopo Sacquegno, Massimiliano Saltori, Patrizia Soffiati, Elisabetta Tola, Marta Tomasi, Brian Trench, Elena Trentin, Sara Urbani, Ilaria Vacca, Roberta Villa.
+Martin W. Angler, Attila Bruni, Gabriele Beccaria, Marco Boscolo, Lucia Busatta, Stefano Campostrini, Elena Canadelli, Giovanni Carrada, Simona Casarosa, Marco Castellazzi, Trevor Cox, Cristina Da Rold, Alessandra Denti, Giulia Dore, Mohamed Elsonbaty, Francesca Fiore, Luciano Floridi, Felice Frankel, Stefano Gattei, Lucia Gatti, Angelo Ghidotti, Claudio Giunta, Federico Guerrini, Tia Kansara, Marina Lalovic, Michele Lanzinger, Silvia Lazzaris, Annika Moberg, Fredrick Moberg, Sara Moraca, Monica Murano, Giuseppe Pellegrini, Lorenzo Pinna, Annalisa Porrelli, Antonio Pratesi, Jacopo Sacquegno, Massimiliano Saltori, Patrizia Soffiati, Elisabetta Tola, Marta Tomasi, Brian Trench, Elena Trentin, Sara Urbani, Ilaria Vacca, Roberta Villa.